 AGERPRES utilizeaza cookie-uri pentru a va personaliza si imbunatati experienta pe website-urile noastre si pentru scopuri de marketing.
 Daca navigati in continuare pe acest site fara a schimba setarile privind cookie-urile, vom presupune ca acceptati sa primiti toate cookie-urile de pe acest site.
 Puteti schimba setarile privind cookie-urile in orice moment.
 Pentru a afla mai multe, cititi Politica de cookie.

-Following the crash of an aircraft Monday afternoon in the Apuseni Mountains (northwestern Romania), two people have died: the cause of death of pilot Adrian Iovan is traumatic shock combined with hypothermia, and resident doctor Aurelia Ion lost her life because of hypothermia combined with respiratory disorders, caused by a trauma, reveal the results of the autopsy conducted by the Alba Forensic Medical Service.
+Bucharest, Jan 21 /Agerpres/ - Two people have died following the crash of an aircraft Monday afternoon in the Apuseni Mountains.
+The cause of death of pilot Adrian Iovan is traumatic shock combined with hypothermia, and resident doctor Aurelia Ion lost her life because of hypothermia combined with respiratory disorders, caused by a trauma, reveal the results of the autopsy conducted by the Alba Forensic Medical Service.

 Forensic pathologist Gheorghe Vieru said that Adrian Iovan sustained a traumatic shock caused by lower limb fractures and multiple rib fractures, including a liver rupture.

 Vieru stated that neither the pilot, nor the resident sustained internal bleeding.